OJB-Quantum/Navaho-Linguistics/README.md

 # Navaho-Linguistics
 A repository for Indigenous American language material from the Navaho/Navajo tribe.
-Collected &amp; written by Onri Jay Benally, an Indigenous American.
+Collected and written by Onri Jay Benally, an Indigenous American born and raised on the Navaho tribe (Diné Bikeyah).